farmera/sare_grant/post_processing_steps.md

 * Lorem ipsum dolor sit amet

 __Figure 4__ below compares two NDVI images taken early in the growth season, at Day 6 following treatment and at Day 21.
-These section images were used as input to the statistical analysis and are the 'last word' on results reported here.
-These specific images are
+Section images like these were used as input to the statistical analysis and are the 'last word' on our reported results.
+The specific images here are 412 by 72 pixels in size, where each sq. pixel has a ground resolution of 2.7 centimeters (~1 square inch).

 ![](img/04-25_ndvi.png)
 ![](img/05-25_ndvi.png)